 Why a liberal arts and sciences education?

-In addition to factual knowledge, a liberal arts and sciences education prepares you to become a multilingual, informed and engaged global citizen, with well-developed intercultural competences, able to read intelligently, think critically and write effectively on the processes shaping our world.
+In addition to factual knowledge, a liberal arts and sciences education prepares you to become a multilingual, informed and engaged global citizen, with well-developed intercultural competences that enable you to read intelligently, think critically and write effectively on the processes shaping our world.

-The AUC programme reflects this through its wide curriculum.
+The AUC programme reflects this through its extensive curriculum.
 Apart from the disciplinary courses in sciences, social sciences and humanities, the Academic Core courses provide the necessary academic skills, while the ability to choose electives allows you to be exposed to fields outside of traditional majors.

-You will learn to make complex connections across disciplines, cultures and institutions; become more creative in your problem-solving; and be more perceptive of the world around you.
+You will learn to make complex connections across disciplines, cultures and institutions; become more creative in your problem-solving approaches and abilities; and be more perceptive of the world around you.
 You will learn how to inform yourself about the issues that arise in your life, personally, professionally and socially, and to transform such knowledge into practical and ethical action.